 10 haunted Halloween attractions in and around Toronto

-Here are my picks for haunted Halloween attractions to check out in and around Toronto.
+Here's a round-up of haunted Halloween attractions in and around Toronto.

 This educational pioneer village in North York has stepped it up since the days of our elementary school field trips.
-For Halloween 2017, you can check out its new haunted escape room, various ghosts walks and a separate story series billed as a "journey to the underbelly of Victorian society."
+As if travelling back to a time before smartphones wasn't scary enough, this historic spot boasts an escape room, ghost walks and even a séance.

-This event at Exhibition Place has been a Toronto tradition for the past 25 years – and it boasts some seriously terrifying characters.
-With seven main haunted house attractions, a magic show and carnival rides, you'll feel like you're back at the Ex – only this time, with hyper-realistic zombies.
+This event at Exhibition Place has been a Toronto tradition for the past 25 years, and it boasts some seriously terrifying characters.
+With seven main haunted house attractions, a magic show and carnival rides, you'll feel like you're back at the Ex, only this time with zombies.

-Tapping into the real-life ghost rumours surrounding this massive outdoor space, High Park's annual October ghost walk series now includes everything from séances to "Victorian funeral and mourning traditions" inside Colborne Lodge.
-A separate, less-intense version of the event exists for children and families if you'd rather not have so many nightmares.
+Tapping into the real-life ghost rumours surrounding this massive outdoor space, High Park's annual October ghost walk series now includes everything from séances to funeral rites inside Colborne Lodge.
+Best to grab your tickets soon because this attraction tends to sell out quick.

-Drive out to Kitchener-Waterloo to visit this farm, which features a creepy hike through the woods, a haunted hayride and of course, a haunted house.
-It also has a a candy barn, bakery and grill on site to satisfy your post-haunting hunger, as well as a pumpkin patch that's open late.
+Drive out to Kitchener-Waterloo to visit this farm, which features a creepy hike through the woods, a haunted hayride and haunted house.
+There's also a candy barn, bakery and grill on site to satisfy your post-haunting hunger, as well as a pumpkin patch that's open late.

-Billed as "the scariest attraction in Niagara Falls," this legendary haunted house is best-known for the approximately 150,000 people who've chickened out halfway through (full disclosure: I am one of said chickens).
-You can find it at the top of Clifton Hill in Niagara.
-Just follow the sound of screams.
+Billed as "the scariest attraction in Niagara Falls," this legendary haunted house is best known for the approximately 150,000 people who have chickened out halfway through.
+You can find it at the top of Clifton Hill in Niagara, if you dare.

-An art gallery/bar hybrid in the heart of Dundas West is going full-on spooky this Halloween by transforming into a haunted house.
+An art gallery/bar hybrid in the heart of Dundas West is bringing the chills once again for Halloween by transforming into a haunted house.
 Local artists have been hard at work turning The Fountain into something reminiscent of The Shining's set, with the addition of some truly creepy masks.

 Jesse Milns at Legends of Horror